1947 Quarter Value Checker: Errors List, “D”, “S” & No Mint Mark Worth

 The Obverse of The 1947 Quarter

 The obverse features Washington’s left-facing profile with LIBERTY arcing above and “IN GOD WE TRUST” to the left of his neck.
-Flanagan’s initials “JF” appear at the base of the neck truncation, while the date “1947” sits prominently at the bottom.
-This clean, dignified design had become a familiar sight in American commerce.
+Flanagan’s initials “JF” appear at the base of the neck truncation, and the date “1947” sits prominently at the bottom—the same area collectors should examine closely for doubled die doubling on the DDO FS-101 variety.

 The Reverse of The 1947 Quarter